 The name Champagne carries almost mystical properties for wine lovers.
 Here, the most famous of sparkling wines are made, the essential element of any special occasion.
-There are a bewildering number of Champagne houses, co-operatives and growers bottling wine under their own labels and a further huge own-label business with wines of immense grandeur and more affordable ones too!
+There are a bewildering number of Champagne houses, co-operatives, and growers bottling wine under their own labels and a further substantial own-label business with wines of immense grandeur and more affordable ones too!
 And yet, they all fall under the auspices of just one appellation.

 The appellation falls into five main districts, which accounts for some two-thirds of the working vineyard area.
-The five districts may yet become their own sub-appellations in a desirable move to establish better regional identity in this geographically extensive AC.
+The five districts may yet become their own sub-appellations in a desirable move to establish a better regional identity in this geographically extensive AC.
 The rest of the appellation is spread across a vast area.
-The Montagne de Reims sub-region lies just south of the city of Reims and is famed for producing rich, full-bodied Champagnes.
-Pinot Noir and Pinot Meunier are the predominant varieties here; this is definitely not white wine country.
+The Montagne de Reims sub-region lies just south of the city of Reims and is famed for producing vibrant, full-bodied Champagnes.
+Pinot Noir and Pinot Meunier are the predominant varieties here; this is not a white wine country.
 The village of Bouzy is as well known for producing the still Coteaux Champenois reds as its sparkling wines.

 Moving to the southwest of the Champagne area, north of the town of Troyes, is the Côte de Sezanne, with the small town of the same name as its heart.
 The vineyards are dominated again by Chardonnay, which accounts for some seven out of every ten vines.
 Way to the south of Troyes and away from the main Champagne appellation boundaries is the Aube.
 The area is one hundred miles from Reims.
-At present, the Aube is largely planted to Pinot Noir.
+At present, the Aube is mostly planted with Pinot Noir.
 However, there is a strong case for increasing the amount of Chardonnay, as the clay and limestone soil suit the variety so well.